 I'm a big fan of preventing stress before it happens.
 This was a very hard lesson learned.

 After living with the never-ending cycle of stress-react-stress, I changed my mindset.
 It's not enough to simply react every time there's a fire to put out.
 Why keep solving the same crisis over and over again?
 Why run around in circles reacting to situations you can change?

 There are many things we can't change but many of our most draining stresses happen over and over again.
-Let's say you have the same argument with your partner every weekend about your recycling habits.
-He's annoyed because you keep putting glass in in the cans bin.
-But you only have paper, bottles, plastic, and tin recycling bins!
+Let's say we have the same argument with our partner every weekend about our recycling habits.
+He's annoyed because we keep putting glass in in the cans bin.
+But we only have paper, bottles, plastic, and tin recycling bins!

 Instead of fighting over and over, the solution is very easy: get a glass bin too!

 This is a simplistic example yet it illustrates that we don't have to live with the same stressors.
 Strive to solve these situations instead of reliving them over and over.
 Some will be easy to solve and some may take a lot of time and energy.
 Just remember our hard work will pay off in the long run.

 In 12 Ways to Bring Peace Into Your Days, Dr. Paulette Sherman advises us to: